teamupstart/heroku-buildpack-redis/README.md

 allows an application to use an [stunnel](http://stunnel.org) to connect securely to Heroku Redis.
 It is meant to be used in conjunction with other buildpacks.

+This version implements client-side certificate authentication and allows this buildpack to be used alongside with the [pgbouncer buildpack](https://github.com/teamupstart/heroku-buildpack-pgbouncer) and share certificates with it.

 ## Usage

 First, ensure your Heroku Redis addon is using a production tier plan.
 SSL is not